What are Today’s Young Entrepreneurs Doing Wrong?

 Mistake Number #1

-For decades, our youth have been feeding on the wrong kind of information and listening to the wrong people.
+For years, young people have been absorbing the wrong messages and looking up to the wrong voices.

 For example, our youth are still listening to the same, old, tired mantra: